microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

     /// been added other code-loading methods (LoadLibrary, CoCreateInstance, etc)
     /// can find the binaries in the resolved package.
     ///
-    /// Package resoution is specific to a user.
+    /// Package resolution is specific to a user.
 The same package dependency can
     /// resolve to different packages for different users on a system.
     ///
-    /// This adds the resulting package to the process' package graph.
+    /// This adds the resolved package to the process' package graph.
     /// A process' package graph is used to search for DLLs (per Dynamic-Link Library Search Order),
     /// WinRT objects and other resources; the caller can now load DLLs, activate
     /// WinRT objects and use other resources from the framework package until
-    /// PackageDependencyContext.Close() is called (or the process ends).
+    /// PackageDependencyContext.Remove() is called (or the process ends).
     /// The package dependency Id must match a package dependency defined
     /// for the calling user or the system (via CreateForSystem) or an exception is raised.
     ///